Civic

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Civic has 43 active public transport stops operating within its boundaries.
+Public transport analysis reveals 43 active transport stops operating within Civic.
 These stops offer a mix of train, lightrail, and bus services.
-The area is served by 51 individual routes that collectively provide 7,021 weekly passenger trips.
+They are serviced by 51 individual routes, collectively providing 7,021 weekly passenger trips.

 Transport accessibility is rated as excellent, with residents typically located 180 meters from the nearest transport stop.
 Service frequency averages 1,003 trips per day across all routes, equating to approximately 163 weekly trips per individual stop.